A brief chronology of Impington Mill.

 C17 -

-1776 The mill was rebuilt as a hexagonal Smock Mill, probably using the base of the old Post Mill.
+1776 The mill was rebuilt as a hexagonal Smock Mill, using the base of the old Post Mill.

 1903 John Chivers -